The state of the art, or art of the state?

 Case studies: concentration of power, censorship complex, misallocation of resources.

-Institution is looking for a person who can help to carry out an in-depth statistical research: how are public funds handled?
+Aid in carrying out an in-depth statistical research: how are public funds handled?
 Where is the money made available?
 Who decides?
-An in-depth, detailed analyss, looking at a dynamic reading of the relationship between art and society.
+Detailed analysis, looking at a dynamic reading of the relationship between art and society.
 This work is not paid.

 If you have a story to tell, Institution wants to hear your story.